KDE/documentation-docs-kdenlive-org/tips_and_tricks/scopes/histogram_working.rst

    <a href="https://www.cambridgeincolour.com/tutorials/histograms2.htm" target="_blank">Camera Histograms: Luminosity & Color</a>

+.. |digikam| raw:: html

+   <a href="https://www.digikam.org/" target="_blank">digiKam</a>

+.. |gimp| raw:: html

+   <a href="https://www.gimp.org/" target="_blank" target="_blank">GIMP</a>

 .. _scopes-histogram_working:

 How the Histogram Works
 =======================

-When the Histogram receives an updated image from one of the monitors, each of these pixels consist of a Red, Green, and Blue component.
+When the Histogram receives an updated image from one of the monitors, each of these pixels consists of a Red, Green, and Blue component.
 Each of these values lies within a range of 0 and 255, which are the numbers you can represent with one Byte.
 0 means that the component is not shining at all (i.e. it is black), 255 means that it is shining as bright as possible.

 The histogram is merely statistics: it shows how often a component of a certain brightness occurs.
 So what the histogram then does is actually quite simple: